Pantry: Butler's pantry

 A butler's pantry or serving pantry is a utility room in a large house, primarily used to store serving items, rather than food.
-Traditionally, a butler's pantry was used for cleaning, counting, and storage of silver; European butlers often slept in the pantry, as their job was to keep the silver under lock and key.
-The merchant's account books, and wine log may also have been kept in there.
-The room would be used by the butler and other domestic staff; it is often called a butler's pantry even in households where there is no butler.
+Traditionally, a butler's pantry was used for cleaning, counting, and storage of silver.
+European butlers often slept in the pantry, as their job was to keep the silver under lock and key.
+The merchant's account books and wine log may also have been kept in there.
+The room would be used by the butler and other domestic staff.
+Even in households where there is no butler, it is often called a butler's pantry.

 In modern houses, butler's pantries are usually located in transitional spaces between kitchens and dining rooms and are used as staging areas for serving meals.
 They commonly contain countertops, as well as storage for candles, serving pieces, table linens, tableware, wine, and other dining room articles.
 More elaborate versions may include dishwashers, refrigerators, or sinks.

 Butler's pantries have become popular in recent times.

 Cold pantry

 Certain foods, such as butter, eggs, and milk, need to be kept cool.
 Before modern refrigeration was available, iceboxes were popular.
-However, the problem with an icebox was that the cabinet housing it was large, but the actual refrigerated space was relatively small, so a clever and innovative solution was invented, the "cold pantry", sometimes called a "California cooler."
-The cold pantry usually consisted of a cabinet or cupboard with wooden-slat shelves (for air circulation).
+However, the problem with an icebox was that the cabinet housing was large, but the actual refrigerated space was relatively small.
+A clever and innovative solution was invented, the "cold pantry", sometimes called a "California cooler."
+The cold pantry usually consisted of a cabinet or cupboard with wooden-slat shelves for air circulation.
 An opening near the top vented to the outside, either through the roof or high out the wall.
 A second opening near the bottom vented also to the outside, but low near the ground and usually on the north side of the house, where the air was cooler.
 As the air in the pantry warmed, it rose, escaping through the upper vent.
 This in turn drew cooler air in from the lower vent, providing constant circulation of cooler air.
 In the summertime, the temperature in the cold pantry would usually hover several degrees lower than the ambient temperature in the house, while in the wintertime, the temperature in the cold pantry would be considerably lower than that in the house.

 A cold pantry was the perfect place to keep food stocks that did not necessarily need to be kept refrigerated.
 Breads, butter, cheesecakes, eggs, pastries, and pie were the common food stocks kept in a cold pantry.
 Vegetables could be brought up from the root cellar in smaller amounts and stored in the cold pantry until ready to use.
 With space in the icebox at a premium, the cold pantry was a great place to store fresh berries and fruit.